Skip to main content

 6. Behavior responds to detection

-Stimulus Types
+Stimulus Types (Sensory Channels)

 TypeDetected ByExample

-SoundHearingHearing footsteps
+SoundHearingHearing movement

 DamageTouchBeing attacked